 Intex EUP-802

 Simply put, this is a modulator targeted at people who own an old cassette stereo system in their car, and don’t have plans to upgrade in the near future.
-It's as simple as it can get: just plug it in and you are ready to go.
+It's as simple as it can get: just plug it in

 The device works using radio frequencies.
 You need to choose the frequency on the modulator and it will transmit the music on that particular frequency, which will be picked up by the FM radio on your car stereo system.
 The modulator comes with a USB slot, a 2.5mm jack, and an SD card slot.
 It works using the cigarette charging socket in your car, and costs only Rs 2,000.